Last week I was asked, should I text my ex? My answer: You should read this page. Then you can text your ex boyfriend or ex girlfriend (or not.)

 Lastly, it is a chance to check in with your partner with minimal effort and feel better for having done something.

-Context and sensitivity to what your partner might be feeling is key to knowing when to text your ex.
+Context and sensitivity to what your partner might be feeling is key to knowing when it is okay to text your ex.

 For example, if you just broke up, you both need space to regroup.
 And avoiding all forms of contact is generally the best idea.